aaron-grau/curic/javascript/homeworks/questions/callbacksandfunctioncalls.md

 ## Timeout Plus Closure

 Next, we are going to write a function `hammerTime` that takes in one argument - `time`.
-When the function is run, it should set a timeout on the window.
+When the function is run, it should set a timeout on the `window`.
 Pass a callback to the timeout that creates an alert `${time} is hammertime!`.

 Notice that the callback function closed over the `time` variable in the outer scope of `hammerTime`.